- UNO

 - Counseling and Psychological Services (CAPS)

 CAPS Services are available to ALL enrolled (in person or online) UNO students.
-Please call 402.554.2409 or stop by H&K 101 to schedule an appointment or to learn more about our services.
-Counseling appointments are available on both Dodge and Scott campuses.
+Please call 402.554.2409 or visit H&K 101 to schedule an appointment or to learn more about our services.
+Appointments are available on both Dodge and Scott campuses.

 If you are having thoughts of suicide, please call 402.554.2409 (and press 2 after-hours), call or text the national 988 number, or call 1.800.273.8255.
 You may also text the word "START" to 741.741.